2019 Chicago Marathon: Race summary

 In the men's wheelchair race, a large pack formed, which was together through the first half of the race.
 Soon after this, Romanchuk made a move and was able to break away from the pack, winning in a time of 1:30:26.
 The pack approached the finish three minutes later and, following a sprint finish, Weir finished second in 1:33:31, and van Dyk finished a second later in third.
-In the women's wheelchair race was between McGrory, McFadden, Schär, and Susannah Scaroni.
+The women's wheelchair race was between McGrory, McFadden, Schär, and Susannah Scaroni.
 Schär opened up a slight gap on the rest just after the halfway mark and managed to hold her lead to win in 1:41:08.
 At the 40 km mark, the other three competitors were neck-and-neck, before McGrory and McFadden left Scaroni, then McFadden left McGrory to take second place in 1:45:22.
 Meanwhile, Scaroni had managed to catch back up to McGrory and they both crossed the finish line in 1:45:29.
 A photo finish concluded that McGrory had taken third place.

 In the elite women's race, Kosgei set out very fast, passing 2 mi in 9:54 and 5 km in 15:28 with Ababel Yeshaneh and Burka 8 and 35 seconds behind, respectively.
 Hasay recorded a 5-kilometre split time of 22:20, equating to a 3:08 marathon, and she pulled out before the 10-kilometre mark citing a hamstring injury.
 Kosgei went through 10 km in 31:28 and halfway in 1:06:59, which was over a minute faster than Paula Radcliffe's halfway split during her world record run at the 2003 London Marathon.
 Saina, who had been running in fourth place, dropped out halfway through the race, having struggled with food poisoning on the journey to the United States from Kenya.
 Running behind two male pacemakers, Kosgei passed 25 km in 1:19:33, 30 km in 1:35:18, 35 km in 1:51:14, 40 km in 2:07:11 and finished in a time of 2:14:04.
 Kosgei beat Radcliffe's world record by 81 seconds and the course record, also set by Radcliffe in 2002, by 3:14.
 When she crossed the line, she was congratulated by Mayor of Chicago Lori Lightfoot and Radcliffe, who posed for a photo with her.
 Nearly seven minutes later, Yeshaneh and Burka finished in second and third in 2:20:51 and 2:20:55, respectively.